Tundeshield/Timer-Test/README.md

 #### Run the app

-To run the app, kindly type `npm run start`.
+To run the app, kindly type `npm start`.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>